EURUSD 2026-2027 forecast: key market trends and future predictions

 If sellers decisively push the price below 1.0550, this would indicate a revival of the broader downtrend, exposing targets such as 1.0200 and ultimately the parity zone at 1.0000.

-Technical indicators such as the stochastic are likely to shift from overbought to neutral if this scenario begins to unfold.
+Technical indicators such as the Stochastic Oscillator are likely to shift to overbought territory if this scenario begins to unfold.
 The price reaching the EMA-200 would be an additional signal of a trend reversal.

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

 There is also a possibility of a sideways consolidation if neither bullish nor bearish breakouts occur in the coming months.
-In such a case, EURUSD could oscillate roughly between 1.12 on the lower end and 1.16 on the upper end, forming a horizontal trading range.
+In such a case, EURUSD could oscillate roughly between 1.1400 on the lower end and 1.1800 on the upper end, forming a horizontal trading range.
 This could happen if the market awaits clearer fundamental cues (like concrete signals from the Fed or ECB).
-For instance, if buyers cannot push past 1.16 but sellers also fail to break below 1.10–1.12, the pair might enter a consolidation phase.
-In this scenario, we would see range-bound trading where short-term traders buy near support and sell near resistance, until a catalyst leads to a breakout.
-Prolonged sideways movement would indicate a market in equilibrium, reflecting indecision about the next trend direction.

-To sum up the daily technical analysis for 2025: key levels to watch are approximately 1.12 (support), 1.10 (major support), 1.16 (initial resistance), and 1.18 (next resistance).
-A confident breakout above resistance around 1.16–1.18 would reinforce the bullish momentum with potential for growth toward 1.19–1.20.
-Conversely, a breakdown below support at 1.10–1.12 could signal a bearish shift, targeting 1.05 and lower.
-If neither breakout happens immediately, EURUSD may spend some time consolidating its gains in a range, digesting the year’s earlier move before the next big trend emerges.
+To sum up the daily technical analysis: the key levels to watch stand near 1.1400 (support), 1.1000 (major support), 1.1800 (initial resistance) and 1.2000 (next resistance).
+A confident breakout above the 1.1800 resistance will strengthen the bullish momentum with growth potential towards 1.2000–1.2200.
+Conversely, a move below the 1.1000 support may signal a bearish shift, aiming for 1.0500 and lower.
+If neither breakout happens soon, the EURUSD pair may move in a sideways pattern before a trigger for growth or decline appears.

-The next targets within this bullish scenario would be the 1.2000 level, followed by 1.2250–1.2300 (levels last seen at the beginning of 2021).
-However, it is important to note that reaching these higher targets may be delayed until 2026, depending on the pace of movement.
-In the shorter term, a more realistic bullish target by the end of 2025 could be the 1.20–1.21 range.
+The next targets within this bullish scenario stand at 1.2000, followed by 1.2250–1.2300 (levels last seen in early 2021).
+However, it is important to note that reaching these higher targets may be pushed back to mid or late 2026, depending on the pace of movement.
+In the shorter term, a more realistic bullish target for the end of 2025 may be the 1.2000–1.2200 range.

-The bullish scenario would be invalidated if EURUSD unexpectedly reverses and breaks back down below an important support level such as 1.1200 on a weekly close.
-In particular, if the price falls and consolidates below 1.1000, it would cancel the forming higher-low structure and return control to sellers.
+The bullish scenario becomes invalid if the EURUSD pair unexpectedly reverses and breaks back below an important support level, such as 1.1200, on a weekly close.
+In particular, if the price drops and consolidates below 1.1000, this will cancel the emerging structure of higher lows and put sellers back in control.

-Overall, the long-term bullish forecast suggests a gradual strengthening of EURUSD with a possible reach to the mid-1.20 range or higher by the end of 2025, provided that fundamental factors (e.g. Fed policy easing and Eurozone stability) align with the technical breakout.
+Overall, the long-term bullish outlook suggests a gradual strengthening of EURUSD with a possible move into the mid-1.2000 range or higher by mid-2026, provided that fundamental factors (such as Federal Reserve easing and eurozone stability) align with a technical breakout.

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Bearish scenario: Despite the recent rally, it is possible that the broader downtrend is not yet over and the euro’s strengthening is only a temporary phenomenon.
-Within the framework of the long-term bearish scenario, the current rise in EURUSD is viewed as a corrective rally within the multi-year bullish trend of the dollar.
+Despite the recent rally, the broader downtrend may still remain incomplete, and the euro’s strength may be a temporary phenomenon.
+Within the long-term bearish scenario, the current EURUSD rise appears as a corrective rally within the dollar’s multi-year bullish trend.

-On the weekly chart, EURUSD has broken out above its annual sideways range (approximately 1.05–1.12); the bearish view interprets this move as a potential false breakout if the price fails to hold at the reached levels.
-A reversal on the week from the 1.15–1.18 area – especially if accompanied by a reversal in momentum indicators (e.g. a downward stochastic crossover from the overbought zone) – may mark the beginning of a new downward wave.
+On the weekly chart, EURUSD has moved above the year-long sideways range (roughly 1.0500–1.1200); the bearish view interprets this move as a potential false breakout if the price fails to hold at the reached levels.
+A weekly reversal from the 1.1700–1.1800 area — especially if accompanied by momentum indicator reversals (for example, a Stochastic crossover downwards from overbought territory) — may mark the start of a new downward wave.

-In this scenario, once selling pressure resumes, EURUSD may quickly return to its previous range.
-A rejection from the 1.18 area could initially send the pair down to 1.08–1.06.
-If the support zone (1.05–1.06) fails to hold, the path will open for a retest of parity and below.
+In this scenario, once selling pressure resumes, the EURUSD pair may quickly return to the previous range.
+A rebound from the 1.1800 area may initially push the pair towards 1.0800–1.0600.
+A breakout below the 1.0500–1.0600 support area would open the path for another test of parity and lower.
 Bearish targets include 1.0000 (parity) and the 0.9500 area.
-Previous technical analysis highlighted 0.9530 as a long-term support and target if the downtrend continues.
-This level coincides with important historical support (lows of 2001 and 2022 around 0.95).
+Previous technical analysis highlighted 0.9530 as long-term support and a target if the downtrend continues.
+This level lines up with a major historical support level (the 2001 and 2022 lows near 0.9500).

-Within a more pronounced bearish scenario, EURUSD could decline back to 0.97 by 2026.
-Key technical confirmations for this scenario include the euro’s inability to hold above the 50-week or 200-week moving averages.
+Within a more pronounced bearish scenario, the EURUSD pair may drop back to 0.9700 in 2026.
+Key technical confirmations supporting this scenario include the euro’s inability to stay above the 50-week or 200-week moving averages.

-This bearish scenario may gain further confirmation if there is a sharp increase in global risk aversion or if the Fed maintains its hawkish stance significantly longer than the ECB.
-A characteristic signal would be a drop in EURUSD below 1.0625 followed by a failure to recover – this level was previously considered the upper boundary of the old range – which would indicate a false breakout and a return of the pair to the downtrend.
+This bearish scenario may gain further confirmation if global risk aversion intensifies sharply or the Federal Reserve keeps a hawkish stance significantly longer than the ECB.
+A characteristic signal would be a drop below 1.0625 followed by an inability to recover – this level previously acted as the upper boundary of the old range – which will indicate a false breakout and a return of the pair to the downtrend.

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Sideways scenario: The third scenario is that EURUSD will not form a strong directional trend in the long term, but instead will move sideways within a broad range.
-Essentially, this would extend the state of uncertainty that characterised most of 2023–2024, although the ranges may shift slightly.
+The third scenario suggests that the EURUSD pair will not form a strong directional trend in the long term and will instead move sideways within a broad range.
+Essentially, this would extend the uncertainty that characterised most of 2023–2024, although the ranges may shift slightly.

-After initial volatility in early 2025, the pair could settle into a range if neither bullish nor bearish forces gain the upper hand.
-On the weekly chart, one could expect EURUSD to fluctuate between approximately 1.05 at the bottom and 1.17 at the top for an extended period (these levels correspond to significant support/resistance zones of recent years).
-Indeed, the current breakout above 1.12 may turn out to be a false breakout and quickly revert to the previous range, as already mentioned.
+After the initial volatility at the start of 2025, the pair already attempts to stabilise within a range.
+On the weekly chart, the EURUSD pair could fluctuate between roughly 1.0500 at the bottom and 1.1800 at the top for an extended period (these levels correspond to important support and resistance zones of recent years).
+Indeed, the current breakout above 1.1200 may turn out to be false and quickly return to the previous range, as mentioned earlier.

-In the sideways scenario, the prolonged consolidation around the 1.10–1.11 area observed in late 2024 / early 2025 could continue, albeit with a slight upward shift if the recent euro strength partially persists.
-For example, EURUSD might fluctuate between 1.08 and 1.18 for the remainder of 2025 – a 1000-pip range – without a clear annual trend.
+Under the sideways scenario, prolonged consolidation around 1.1000–1.1100, seen in late 2024 and early 2025, may repeat, although slightly shifted upwards if the euro’s recent strengthening partially persists.
+For example, EURUSD may fluctuate between 1.1200 and 1.1800 for the rest of 2025 – a range of 600 points – without any clear annual trend.

-Within this range, traders will witness frequent reversals: rises towards 1.17–1.18 will encounter selling pressure, while declines towards 1.08–1.10 will attract buyers.
-This may reflect a balance of factors (e.g. moderate Fed easing but persistent growth issues in Europe) that leave EURUSD without a clear long-term direction.
+Within this range, traders may see frequent reversals: growth towards 1.1700–1.1800 will face selling, while declines towards 1.1000–1.1200 will attract buyers.
+This may reflect a balance of factors (for example, moderate Federal Reserve easing but growth challenges in Europe) that leave EURUSD without a clear long-term direction.

-From a technical perspective, confirmation of the sideways scenario would be if the weekly stochastic remains around the middle (50) for an extended period, and the price repeatedly returns to the 100-week moving average.
-To confirm the sideways scenario, it is also desirable that the range boundaries are tested at least twice each (forming clear support and resistance levels).
-For instance, if EURUSD pulls back from current highs and finds a bottom around 1.08, then later in the year rises again towards 1.18 before reversing downwards, this would define the range.
+From a technical perspective, if the weekly Stochastic Oscillator stays around the midpoint (50) for a long time and the price repeatedly returns to the 100-week moving average, this will confirm the sideways scenario.
+It is also preferable that the boundaries of the range are tested at least twice each (forming clear support and resistance levels) to confirm the range scenario.
+For example, if the EURUSD pair pulls back from the current highs and finds a bottom near 1.0800, and later in the year rises again towards 1.1800 and reverses downwards, this will define the range.

-Over time, such consolidation may be viewed as the market accumulating energy for a subsequent breakout in 2026 or later.
-However, on the 2025 horizon, the sideways scenario implies a volatile market without significant changes by year-end – meaning EURUSD could finish 2025 roughly where it started (around the middle of the 1.0x range).
+Over time, such consolidation may be seen as the market accumulating energy for a later breakout in 2026 or afterwards.
+However, towards the end of 2025, the sideways scenario suggests a volatile market without major shifts, meaning the EURUSD pair may finish 2025 roughly in the 1.1400–1.1800 range.

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future